sarav18302/Git-SRE-Agent/README.md

 **Problem:** The agent occasionally attempted privilege escalation (`sudo`) or permanent history pruning.
 **Solution:** Developed a **Command-Pattern Validator** middleware that tokenizes and validates every CLI string against a strict security policy before execution.

+### 3. High-Fidelity Domain Specialization
+**Problem:** Base Llama-3 models lack the specialized "SRE intuition" required for Git recovery, often suggesting standard but destructive commands (like `git reset --hard`) instead of surgical recovery paths.
+**Solution:** I engineered a **Synthetic SRE Trace Pipeline**.
+Using Llama-3.3-70B as a teacher model, I generated a dataset of expert-level reasoning chains for 20+ complex scenarios.
+By fine-tuning the 8B model on these traces using **Unsloth (QLoRA)**, I successfully transferred specialized Git-internals knowledge while maintaining 4-bit efficiency.

+### 4. Efficient Memory Orchestration
+**Problem:** Fine-tuning large language models often requires significant VRAM, making it inaccessible for rapid iteration on standard developer hardware.
+**Solution:** I optimized the training architecture using **Unsloth and Xformers**.
+By implementing 4-bit quantization and gradient checkpointing, I reduced the memory footprint by 60%, allowing the entire SRE training pipeline to run on a single T4/L4 GPU while simultaneously increasing training speed by 2x.

 ---

 ## 📊 Performance Metrics